-AIB accept the following foreign currency cheques from the following countries for negotiation.
+- You can receive payment by certain foreign cheque*.
+AIB accept the following foreign currency cheques from the following countries and process them on either a negotiation or collection basis*.